Corporate Governance Report

 The following is a summary of the deviations from the recommendations of the Finnish Corporate Governance Code at Varma.

 - Recommendation 12 – Special order of appointment of the directors: Varma deviates from the recommendation because under the Finnish Act on Employment Pension Insurance Companies, all members of an earnings-related pension insurance company’s Board of Directors must be appointed by the Supervisory Board.
-The order set out in the recommendation under which more than half of the members should be appointed by the annual general meeting would thus be against the law.
+The order set out in the recommendation under which more than half of the members should be appointed by the Annual General Meeting would thus be against the law.

-- Recommendation 14 – Number of independent directors: Eight of the members and two of the deputy members of Varma’s Board of Directors were also members of the executive management of Varma’s client companies.
+- Recommendation 14 – Number of independent directors: Seven of the members and two of the deputy members of Varma’s Board of Directors are also members of the executive management of Varma’s client companies.
 This means that the requirement concerning a majority of independent directors cannot be met; the details are given in the section Board of Directors.
 The exception is connected with the mutual character of Varma.
 In a mutual company, a client relationship also means shareholding, and the deviation from the recommendation thus compensates for the fact that under the Finnish Act on Employment Pension Insurance Companies, the Annual General Meeting does not appoint the majority of the Board of Directors in the manner referred to in Recommendation 12.
-Furthermore, client representation in the Board of Directors helps to ensure that Varma can provide statutory earnings-related pension security in an efficient manner.
+Furthermore, client representation on the Board of Directors helps to ensure that Varma can provide statutory earnings-related pension security in an efficient manner.

-- Recommendations 25, 26, 29 and 32 – Number of independent committee members: One of the three members of the Compensation and Nomination Committee presented in the section Nomination and Compensation Committee and three of the four members of the Audit Committee (in the section Audit Committee) are members of the executive management of Varma’s client companies.
+- Recommendations 25, 26, 29 and 32 – Number of independent committee members: Two of the three members of the Compensation and Nomination Committee presented in the section Nomination and Compensation Committee and two of the four members of the Audit Committee (in the section Audit Committee) are members of the executive management of Varma’s client companies.
 The grounds for the exception are the same as those concerning the safeguarding of efficient operations given in connection with Recommendation 14.